Finding the right photographer for your big day isn’t unlike finding the one with whom you have decided to spend your entire life with.

 You might also want to meet them in person if possible or schedule a video session with them to know their personalities.
 Here are the top 7 questions to ask them before you’d want to jump in and say – ‘let’s do this‘ :

-1) How many weddings have you shot till date?
+1) How many weddings have you shot to date?
 Have you shot weddings similar to the wedding I’m having?

 2) Do you provide contracts?
 If yes, will you send me a copy?